 No, digital rights management (DRM) enables the technology and tool set to restrict access and secure the distribution and of copyrighted data.

-Is copyright law covered under CapLinked's DRM?
+Is copyright law covered under CapLinked's DRM protection software?

 Can CapLinked's DRM feature encrypt my confidential documents?